HHallb/pyPFC/README.md

 | `append_to_info_file(info, filename=, output_path)`                                                                     | Append linea to a text file

 ### The Class `pypfc`

-The class is initiated by supplying the arguments `domain_size` and `ndiv`.
-The pypfc class defines the default values of the parameters that control the PFC simulation.
-A dictionary of configuration parameters can also be supplied through the argument `config`.
+The class is initiated by supplying the arguments `domain_size=[Lx,Ly,Lz]` and `ndiv = [nx,ny,nz]`, where `[Lx,Ly,Lz]` is the domain size and `[nx,ny,nz]` define the number of grid points along each coordinate direction.
+The values in `[nx,ny,nz]` must all be even numbers, an error will be raised otherwise.
+The only required input is `domain_size`.
+All other parameters, including `ndiv` are set by defaults, but can be modified as desired.
+An optional dictionary of configuration parameters can be supplied through the argument `config`.

 #### Class Methods and their Arguments